aminembarki/microservices-architecture-boilerplate/README.md

 5. Enable public management of VPN: `bin/enable-vpn-management`
 6. Provision VPN: `bin/provision-vpn`
 7. Configure VPN following this guide: https://docs.pritunl.com/docs/connecting
-   - Set your DNS server to the private IP of the VPN itself.
-This will allow local developers to resolve &#42;.service.consul domains.
+   - In order to resolve &#42;.service.consul domains while connected to the VPN, use the pritunl server configuration modal to set the DNS to use your management cluster nodes: `10.100.0.10, 10.100.1.10, 10.100.2.10`
    - Add a route matching your VPC CIDR (e.g. 10.100.10.0/16) so users connected to the VPN can reach your network.
 8. Disable public management of VPN: `bin/disable-vpn-ssh`